yehoshuasandler/inventory-organizer/README.md

 ##Purpose

-This program is designed for the purpose of organizing and optimising storage space for Starbucks store frozen inventory to help minizige overage of ordering that leads to fod being stored in inapropriate places and leads to great quanitities of waste.
+This program is designed for the purpose of organizing and optimizing storage space for Starbucks store frozen inventory to help minizige overage of ordering that leads to fod being stored in inapropriate places and leads to great quanitities of waste.